0xPierre/ClassificationTP/readme.md

 Have a good function is good but have good functions and coefficient parameters is better 😆.
 That why we created several functions to find the best coefficient for our functions.
 We used an AWS server with 24 CPU core to do this.

-## How to contribute 🚀

-Thank you for your contribution to the open source world !😍

-- Contact us by email
-- Open a MR

-## Support 🛟

-If you need assistance or want to ask a question about the app, you are welcome to ask for support in our Forums.
-If you have found a bug, feel free to open a new Issue on Gitlab.

-## Licence 📜

-The app core is under GPLv3 but be careful Images and sounds data are limited are restricted to copyright.